PicassoEEA/legged_robot/Software_Info/README.md

 #

 **Functions and Basic Commands**

-Functioins are directories are listed below:
+Functions are directories are listed below:

 | Directory          | Function                                                    |
 | ------------------ | ----------------------------------------------------------- |